-She worked for several environmental and feminist non-profit organizations for a many years before joining the Rick Hansen Foundation in 2005 and eventually, Spinal Cord Injury BC in 2010.
+She worked for several environmental and feminist non-profit organizations for many years before joining the Rick Hansen Foundation in 2005 and eventually, Spinal Cord Injury BC in 2010.

-“What I like best about this job is that I get to work with a really dynamic team of people, and we have an executive director that is supportive and open to new ideas and new ways of doing things.”
+“What I like best about this job is that I get to work with a really dynamic team of people, and we have an Executive Director that is supportive and open to new ideas and new ways of doing things.”